 The software consists of a Python GUI and an Arduino sketch.

-Fig. 3 Software overview

-The GUI handles user interface and manages the cycle procedure.
+The GUI handles user interface and manages the cycle procedure (Figure 3a).
 Cycle steps are added to a cycle queue based on user defined parameters.
-Once the cycling process has begun cycle steps are popped when the block temperature has been at the target temperature for the specified duration from the queue and the newly revealed temperature is sent via USB to a PLC running the Arduino sketch.
+Once the cycling process has begun cycle steps are de-queued and the cycle temperature at the front of the queue sent via USB to a PLC running the Arduino sketch.

+Fig. 3 Software overview. (a) Peltier control system, (b) Heated lid control system

 The Arduino sketch uses an altered version of Proportional Integral Derivative (PID) control where multiple sets of PID constants are used to manage temperature.
-This was done to accommodate for non-linearities in the heating and cooling process.
-PID constants were chosen with the following goals in mind.
-The system should be fast to improve total process time and be able to maintain accurate temperatures, so PCR reactions happen efficiently.
-It should also not oscillate so power consumption is reduced and unnecessary waste heat is not generated, which would further hurt the system’s ability to cool.
-The constants used are as follows.
+This was done to account for non-linearities in the heating and cooling process.
+PID constants were chosen with the following goals in mind: the system should be fast to improve total process time and be able to maintain accurate temperatures, so PCR reactions happen efficiently.
+It should also not oscillate so power consumption is reduced and unnecessary waste heat is not generated, which would further hurt the ability of the system to cool.
+The constants used are described in Table 1.

+Table 1 Gains for PID system